Welcome message…

 Biography

 Sara Kornienko is a literary agent with the Barbara Bova Literary Agency.
 She holds a M.A. in English and a B.A. in English with minors in Creative Writing and Journalism from Florida Gulf Coast University.
-During her Master’s program, she was the Co-Editor-in-Chief of Florida Gulf Coast University’s literary journal, Mangrove Review.
+During her MasterÕs program, she was the Co-Editor-in-Chief of Florida Gulf Coast UniversityÕs literary journal, Mangrove Review.
 Currently, Sara teaches writing courses at her alma mater.
 As an educator and avid reader, she believes stories have the power to connect us, forge understanding, and foster healing.
 She is passionate about sharing her love of writing and helping others find their unique voice so they can tell their own stories.
 In 2023, she joined Barbara Bova Literary Agency, and as a literary agent, she is excited to help authors along their writing journey and champion their amazing books.
+Sara was born and raised in Kansas City, but after more than 10 years in Southwest Florida, sheÕs officially a FloridianÑpulling her winter clothes out of the closet any time the temperature hits the 60s.
+When sheÕs not reading, she can be found at a local coffee shop, walking the beach, or playing tennis with her husband.

 Notes